 - ExpressVPN More expensive, but works very well for streaming and is user-friendly.

 - NordVPN – Fully-featured VPN with excellent performance and a low price.

-- Surfshark – A cheap VPN that still offers good performance and features.
+- Surfshark – One of the cheapest VPNs that still offers good performance and features.

 2. Use a proxy server to hide your IP address (risky)